 On 24th October 2020, the Government introduced the Residential Tenancies Act 2020 (RTA 2020).
 This legislation introduces temporary restrictions which provide that tenants are not required to vacate their rental properties during an Emergency Period, except in limited circumstances relating to specific breaches of tenant obligations, as set out below.

 These temporary restrictions are based on new Emergency Periods, which impose restrictions on travel outside of a 5-kilometre radius of a person’s place of residence.
-The current Emergency Period applies across the country from 31st December 2020 to 31st January 2021.
-The RTA also introduces a 10-day grace period for ending tenancies, which means that the earliest someone can be made to leave their rental accommodation during the current Emergency Period is 10th February 2021.
+The current Emergency Period has been extended till the 15th April.
+The RTA 2020 also introduces a 10-day grace period for ending tenancies, which means that the earliest someone can be made to leave their rental accommodation during the current Emergency Period is 15th April 2021.

 Notices of Termination